sjsarsa/edm_eeg_confusion_detection/README.md

 ![Whoops!](https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/plots_and_images/plot_original_data.png)

 From the plot we can see that the best models here (GBT, SVC) achieve near 70% accuracy.
 When compared to Zhuoheng et al's reported results (picture below), the SVC performs similarly but interestingly our KNN performs clearly better than the one in the paper.
-The paper doesn't report KNN configuration, but their [code](https://github.com/nateanl/EEG_Classification/blob/master/KNN.py) uses sklearn default methods which might explain the differences (TODO: find out).
+The paper doesn't report KNN configuration, but their [code](https://github.com/nateanl/EEG_Classification/blob/master/KNN.py) reveals that their input shape for KNN is (12811, 14) and output shape is (12811,).
+This means that the KNN is attempting to classify confusion for a whole video by just one interval.
+With proper input i.e. 100 data points with concatenated feature vectors the KNN achieves accuracy of 70.9%.
+The small difference to our KNN result is likely due to differences in the implementation of cross-validation.
+We use our own cross-validation whereas the other code uses sklearn's ''[cross_val_score](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html)''
+.

 ### Trying to reproduce Confused or not confused? -paper's results